arkime/aws-aio/README.md

 Why each of these needed:
 * Node is required to work with the CDK (our CDK Apps are written in TypeScript)
-* The Management CLI is writting in Python, so Python is needed to run it
+* The Management CLI is written in Python, so Python is needed to run it
 * Docker is required to transform our local Dockerfiles into images to be uploaded/deployed into the AWS Account by the CDK
 * The CDK CLI is how we deploy/manage the underlying AWS CloudFormation Stacks that encapsulate the Arkime AWS Resoruces; the Management CLI wraps this
 * The AWS CLI is recommended (but not strictly required) as a way to set up your AWS Credentials and default region, etc.  The CDK CLI needs these to be configured, but technically you can configure these manually without using the AWS CLI (see [the CDK setup guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites) for details)